bluuewhale/til/README.md

 # Things I've worked on
+or
+# Things to try